-Figure 5.
-Example Spectral Transmissivity Graph: The ability of different wavelengths of light to pass through a filter is often presented using this type of spectral transmissivity graph.
-A response of 100% means all the light at that wavelength is able to pass through the filter.
-The bandwidth of a filter is defined as the wavelength width at the point where the transmittance is $\frac{1}{2}$ the filter is maximum.
-Similarly the cut-off wavelength of a filter is the wavelength where the transmittance is $\frac{1}{2}$ the maximum.
+Image 5 - Example Spectral Transmissivity Graph: The ability of different wavelengths of light to pass through a filter is often presented using this type of spectral transmissivity graph.
+A response of 100 percent means all the light at that wavelength is able to pass through the filter.
+The bandwidth of a filter is defined as the wavelength width at the point where the transmittance is 1/2 the filter's maximum.
+Similarly the cut-off wavelength of a filter is the wavelength where the transmittance is 1/2 the filter's maximum.